MicrosoftDocs/win32/desktop-src/WmiSdk/setting-the-default-process-security-level-using-c-.md

 ---
-Description: When a client application logs on to Windows Management Instrumentation (WMI) for the first time, it must set the default process security level with a call to CoInitializeSecurity. ms.assetid: 4248fd1b-0867-40d8-8c9c-541156212df8 ms.tgt_platform: multiple
+description: When a client application logs on to Windows Management Instrumentation (WMI) for the first time, it must set the default process security level with a call to CoInitializeSecurity. ms.assetid: 4248fd1b-0867-40d8-8c9c-541156212df8 ms.tgt_platform: multiple
 title: Setting the Default Process Security Level Using C++